ryanclark055/ryanclark055/README.md

 # Ryan Clark
 (He/Him/His)

-Third Year Physics B.S.
-Student at Wheaton College, MA
+Third Year Physics Student at Wheaton College, MA

 <!--
 **ryanclark055/ryanclark055** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.